soukudom/Sample-IOx-BRKOPS-2490/Catalyst-AP-APP/README.md

 2. Click "New App" and upload the package.tar file.
 3. Click on the uploaded app dash, select Install and follow the wizard

-Note: In hierarchy you need to go to floor level to see available APs
+Note: In hierarchy you need to go to floor level to see available APs.

+Note2: Note: Find more information and a detailed guide in the [Application Hosting on Catalyst Access Points Deployment Guide](https://www.cisco.com/c/en/us/products/collateral/wireless/access-points/guide-c07-744305.html).

 ## Option 2: Install via ioxclient
 1. Configure an `ioxclient` profile and deploy the app based on the instructions [here](https://developer.cisco.com/docs/app-hosting-ap/#!deploy-iox-application-on-ap-using-ioxclient/activate-the-iox-application-on-ap).